 For any Medical Staff meeting at which proposed action or amendment(s) to the Medical Staff Bylaws or the Medical Staff Rules and Regulations occurs, medical staff members will be given due notice and information in advance of the meeting, majority rules of those medical staff members present at the meeting.
-For any other Medical Staff, Department or committee meeting at which any other action is proposed, a quorum shall constitute those Medical Staff members present (but not less than 2 members).and majority will rule.
+For any other Medical Staff, Department or committee meeting at which any other action is proposed, a quorum shall constitute those Medical Staff members present (but not less than 2 members or unless otherwise defined within the committee charter and majority will rule.